Subscribers Won't Buy: How to Fix Newsletter Monetization

 You built an audience for attention, not action.
 People who read for entertainment don’t pay for transformation.
 You attracted the wrong subscribers.

 This doesn’t mean your 4,800 subscribers are worthless.
-It means you need to identify which segment has a paid problem, and what that problem actually is.
+It means you need to identify:

 Most newsletter operators think: “I have an audience, now what should I sell them?”